MSchroeder-Zoo/Zoo-WeatherAPI/README.md

 # On clean start-up: ##

-Create .env file with API_KEY='your api key'
+Add API key to .env file.

 Run HistoricalWeatherAnalysis.py

 Navigate to SQLTools and reestablish connection with Weather Data duckdb database.
+You will be prompted to download duckdbasync0.10.2 --> select install, it already is installed but it doesn't recognize it idk.

-After you connect the database, you will not be able to execute either the 'query_weather.py' or 'HistoricalWeatherAnalysis.py' scripts.
+After you connect the database, you will not be able to execute the 'HistoricalWeatherAnalysis.py' script again.
+To refresh the weather data you will need to start a new codespace.
 ^^^Looking for fix^^^